 [SQL: sql_id <string>[20] ]

-So at this level we have the following syntax (we added the scope section) :
+So at this level we have the following syntax (we added the section scope) :

-Now, we may possibly want to filter the trace.
+Now, we may possibly want to put some filter upon (sometimes very long) trace file.

 Event filters in library DIAG: